totalspectrum/llvm-propeller2/wiki.md

 1. place .text at 0x00400, the first hub execution mode address.

 The resulting elf can use Eric Smith's loadp2 (which supports elf binaries) and can be loaded onto the P2 Eval Board.

+### Libraries

+There are two libraries necessary to really round out the functionality of Propeller:
+- The Propeller Standard Library
+    - This is interfaced to via a standard propeller.h and include defintions to access hardware, start new cogs, startup code, etc.
+- The C Standard Library
+    - Exactly what it sounds like.
+An implementation of the C standard library for Propeller.
+Unlike the propgcc library, propeller specific things don't live in this library (like propeller.h).

+The starting point of the Propeller Standard Library exists in p2_dev_tests/p2lib.
+This needs A LOT of work still and community agreement on what it should do.

+There are a few things that intersect between the two Libraries (such as I/O FILE drivers for serial, etc).
+TBD on where this will go or how to implement it portably, but that problem is outside of the scope of this project (for now).